London Heat Map

 The Decentralised Energy Master planning programme (DEMaP), was completed in October 2010.
 It included a heat mapping support package for the London boroughs to enable them to carry out high resolution heat mapping for their area.

 To date, heat maps have been produced for 29 London boroughs with the remaining four boroughs carrying out their own data collection.
-All of the data collected through this process is also shown on the interactive heat map and through the reports below.
+All of the data collected through this process is provided below.

 Carbon Calculator Tool